mikedunbar/MADMediaBrowser/README.md

 A contrived POC samples app

 ## Purpose
-Showcase my modern Android development skills with a POC samples app, to aid in landing my next job.
+Showcase modern Android development skills, to aid in landing my next job and keeping my head in the game.

 I was laid off as part of a 10% staff reduction in March.
 After a 2 month sabbatical I'm now rested and looking for my next Android adventure.
 This project aims to keep me busy and my skills fresh until I land my next job.
 UI/UX polish is taking a backseat to engineering best practices to